acegoal07/discordjs-pagination/readme.md

    pageList, // Required
    buttonList, // Required

-   autoButton: true // optional - if you do not want custom buttons remove the buttonList parameter
+   autoButton: true, // optional - if you do not want custom buttons remove the buttonList parameter
                      // and replace it will autoButtos: true which will create buttons depending on
                      // how many pages there are
-   autoButtonDel: true // Optional - if you are using autoButton and would like delete buttons this
+   autoButtonDel: true, // Optional - if you are using autoButton and would like delete buttons this
                         // parameter adds delete buttons to the buttonList

    timeout, // Optional - if not provided it will default to 12000ms